icons8/lunacy-docs/docs/index.md

 ## Selecting

-Selecting objects in Lunacy is easy: you just click an object on the canvas.
-Once the object is selected, you should see eight little handles; one in each corner and one in the center of each edge.
+Selecting objects in Lunacy is easy: You just click on an object in your canvas.
+Once the object is selected, you should see eight little handles along its outline; one in each corner and one in the center of each edge.

 ![Select an object and see its properties](public/mAz4bmww76HilrhUizdqvw_img_21.png)

-Alternatively, you can use the Layer List to select an object.
+Alternatively, you can use the Layer list to select an object.
 Clicking an object's name in the list selects it on the canvas.

 ![Use the Layer List to select an object](public/mAz4bmww76HilrhUizdqvw_img_22.png)

-You can select multiple objects by holding down the Shift key on the keyboard and click on another object.
+You can select multiple objects by holding down the Shift key on the keyboard and clicking on other objects.

 Selecting Group vs. Object

-If you click an object within a group, Lunacy selects the whole group.
-Usually, it's handy: you can move around the whole components.
+If you click on an object within a group, Lunacy selects the whole group.
+This is usually quite handy: You can easily move around whole components in your design.

-Sometimes you need to choose an object though.
-To do so, hold Ctrl when selecting the object.
+Sometimes you need to choose a single object though.
+To do so, hold Ctrl when choosing the object.

 ## Adding

-The most common type of objects in your document is shapes.
+The most common type of objects in your document will be shapes.
 The easiest way to add a shape is to pick one of the standard shapes from the toolbar.
-There is a wide variety of default shapes provided with Lunacy such as ovals, rectangles, lines and more.
+There is a wide variety of default shapes provided by Lunacy; these include ovals, rectangles, lines and more.

 [//]: # (there was a weird broken table here; I removed it  - IB)